Back to articles

 Priya Sharma

-Is Claude Fable 5 Available?
-Status, Suspension & Use Cases (2026)
+Claude Fable 5 Status: Available Again?
+Suspension Timeline & Use Cases (2026)

 On June 12, 2026, Anthropic received a US government directive, issued under national-security export-control authority, ordering it to suspend access to Fable 5 and its larger sibling, Mythos 5.
 The directive's scope was unusually broad: it covered any foreign national — whether inside or outside the United States, including Anthropic's own foreign-national employees.